8 Benefits of Sardines (& How to Make Them Taste Great)

 If you’re convinced enough about the benefits to give them a try, make sure to find a high-quality source.
 If you’re new to the taste, I recommend starting with canned sardines in olive oil instead of water.
 The oil seems to help improve the taste for many people.

 Most grocery stores carry canned sardines on the same aisle with tuna and other canned fish.
-I typically order them in bulk once a month from Thrive Market since they are cheaper than the ones our local store carries and specify that they are from a sustainable source.
-Look for sardines in a BPA-free can (which the Thrive Market brand is).
+I typically order them in bulk once a month since they’re cheaper than the ones our local store carries and specify that they’re from a sustainable source.

 Ways to Eat Sardines (Without Gagging)